-We talked to Maksim Hardziyenak of goscore about how they make financial services that help people and banks to negotiate the best possible offer and get the best product fit.
-Here is what he said about it.
+Maksim Hardziyenak of goscore on how they make financial services that help people and banks to negotiate the best possible offer and get the best product fit.

 First of all, how are you and your family doing in these COVID-19 times?

 Maksim Hardziyenak: This might sound like a blessing while our personal lives, families, and employees were not affected by the COVID-19 outbreak.
 However, some of our friends had to be sitting in the quarantine and stay home fighting against it.
 Some of us have families in Belarus, where the former president totally ignored the fact the virus exists and called to treat it by visiting saunas, riding a tractor, and don’t freak out.
 And we have had a personal advantage of our successful previous remote work experience.

 Tell us about you, your career, how you founded goscore.

 Maksim Hardziyenak: I’ve always been dreaming of getting a call from Steve Jobs with an offer to step in and be an Apple frontrunner.
 And I knew that technology would change the world and will solve numerous problems.
 So I’ve decided to study math, software development, and data analysis to better understand the future of technology and how to make it work.
 During my studies, I’ve already started working as a software developer and in just 9 months was acknowledged as Senior Software developer and moved to another company to lead product development.
 Within less than 2 years, I was appointed to lead all technology development and became a partner/CTO to lead all 300 online stores, process 20k orders/day with just 80 managers, and ship to the customers.